 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it is expired or damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor or pharmacist.

 Before you start to take it

-- disturbances of bone and mineral metabolism (for example vitamin D deficiency, parathyroid hormone abnormalities)
+- bone and mineral metabolism disturbances (e.g. vitamin D deficiency, parathyroid hormone abnormalities)